Bartlebys/Bartleby/Documents/BSFS.md

 Bartleby's Synchronized File system, synchronises automatically "boxed" set of files.
 It is built on the top of Bartleby core mechanisms (managedCollections, triggers,...) and provides an efficient way to synchronize and distribute files to be consumed by an app.

-## KeyPoints:
+# KeyPoints:

-### BSFS is Fast
+## BSFS is Fast

 - Synchronization is automatic as soon as node is available it synchronization starts
 - When a file upload is in progress clients blocks downloads can start.
 - Copies and Moves are done in real time.
 - Repetitive blocks are reused (if you have multiple file with large shared part, they can share their blocks)
-- Blocks can be zipped if relevant (for exemple JSON file)
+- Blocks are compressed using LZ4.

-### BSFS is Secured
+## BSFS is Secured

+- "blocks" on the servers are AES256 encrypted on the client side 	- Even if your server is Hacked your files are protected
 - BSFS supports Bartleby ACL + fine ACL additions (per UserUID) even when using a `.flk`
-- "blocks" on the servers are AES128/256 encrypted on the client side 	- Hacked server files are secure
-	- You can opt out
+- Blocks are incorruptibles (consumers always use a read copy and do not write back the data)

-### BSFS is Versatile
+## BSFS is Versatile

-- Blocks sizes can be adapted to context (you can apply different strategies for small pieces to large video files)
 - You can decide when to apply the local change (for example if you are playing a sound file of a synchronized playlist, the playlist file update may occur when you reach the end when the BSFS delegate validate the change)
+- You can synchronize ensemble of files embedding `Flocks`.
+- You can serialize a full Box to a  `.flk` file (equivalent to a DMG)

-# BSFS Models
+# Models

 + Node - Refers to A file , a folder or an Alias, and stores startAddress and length of its Blocks
 + Block - The model that reference a block file (the raw bytes chunks)